Please subscribe to my YouTube channel.

 Examples:

-• I do not have a specific piece of equipment to test the item (Over time this should not be the case, but as I am just starting my own repair business, this may become an issue.
-It will be my loss, not the customer’s.)
+- I do not own a specific piece of equipment to test the item.
 Test equipment can be expensive and takes time to acquire.
 I apologize in advance.

 Most common failures for electronics (not a complete list):